Comp211-FA24/lab-00/README.md

 Running `exit` in the Docker container will exit that container.

-The following labs will assume that you are using vim, and we encourage you to take the opportunity to get a basic familiarity with vim during this class.
-Even if you do not become proficient in `vim`, a basic understanding can help you in later courses and in life, even outside of the domain of systems development.

-*Note that the `vim` in your Docker image has been optimized for the C programming language and may look different from `vim` on your home computer.*

 ### Setting up SSH authentication

 In order to interact with GitHub from the command line, SSH authentication must be set up.
 This is a standard procedure and should only need to be done once.
 There is a nice [YouTube video](https://www.youtube.com/watch?v=1fR0BHzzgOI) created by Ryan Good (former 211 LA) that walks through the three steps provided below.

 #### Locally

 1. Navigate to the `learncli211` directory that contains the `learncli.sh` and `learncli.ps1`files, but do not execute them!
 This must be done outside of the container.
-If you are not sure whether or not your are in a container, then restart your console, and `cd` into `learncli211`.
+If you are not sure whether or not you are in a container, then restart your terminal, and `cd` into `learncli211`.
-2. Type `ssh-keygen`, type `.ssh/id_rsa` as the location to save the key, and press enter for no passphrase at the password prompt.
+2. Type `ssh-keygen`, type `.ssh/id_rsa` as the location to save the key, and press enter twice for no passphrase at the password prompt.

 ```text
 $ ssh-keygen